Michael Rogers on Guantanamo Bay

 Military Commissions Act of 2006

 The Military Commissions Act of 2006 established the authority to hold military tribunals for unlawful enemy combatants.
 It also defined that term and several others.
 The legislation was passed 253-168 in September of 2006.
-Paul Ryan voted in favor of the Military Commissions Act of 2006.
+Michael Rogers voted in favor of the Military Commissions Act of 2006.